Advanced Mirage 2000 interceptor variants: Mirage 2000-5F

-On 6 June 2024, French President Emmanuel Macron announced the transfer of an unspecified number of Mirage 2000-5Fs from EC 1/2 to Ukraine, with pilot training already in progress.
-The first aircraft arrived on 6 February 2025, having undergone modifications prior to delivery, including the removal of the refueling probe and the alleged integration of the SCALP-EG missile and AASM Hammer bombs.
-On 7 March 2025 the Ukrainian Air Force would announce with an Instagram post that the newly delivered platform participated in air defense activities, downing several Kh-101 Cruise missiles and drones..
+On 6 June 2024, French President Emmanuel Macron announced the transfer of an unspecified number of Mirage 2000-5Fs from Escadron de Chasse 1/2 Cigognes to Ukraine, with pilot training already in progress.
+The first aircraft arrived on 6 February 2025, having undergone modifications prior to delivery, including the removal of the refuelling probe and the alleged integration of the SCALP-EG missile and AASM Hammer bombs.
+On 7 March 2025 the Ukrainian Air Force would announce with an Instagram post that the newly delivered platform participated in air defense activities, downing several Kh-101 cruise missiles and drones.

-On 12 February 2025 the Chief of Staff of the French Air and Space Forces Jérôme Bellanger reported on LinkedIn that Mirage 2000-5Fs and Rafale fighter downed "nearly a dozen Shahed-type drones" during air patrolling missions over the Red Sea.
+On 12 February 2025 the chief of staff of the French Air and Space Forces, Jérôme Bellanger reported that Mirage 2000-5Fs and Rafale fighter downed "nearly a dozen Shahed-type drones" during air patrolling missions over the Red Sea.
 These Mirages were most likely deployed from the French airbase in Djibouti.

 On 17 November 2025, the official social media channels of the Ukrainian Air Force released a video featuring one of the recently transferred Mirage 2000-5F fighters.
-The aircraft displayed six kill markings on its nose, most likely representing Kh-101 cruise missiles intercepted during air defence operations over Ukraine.
-The aircraft is seen armed with R.550 Magic II Infra-red guided missiles.
+The aircraft displayed 6 kill markings on its nose, most likely representing Kh-101 cruise missiles intercepted during air defence operations over Ukraine.
+The aircraft is seen armed with R.550 Magic II infrared-guided missiles.

 Mirage 2000-9 (2000-5Mk.2)

-On 16 December 1997, at the time of President Chirac's visit to the country, the U.A.E. announced that it had placed an order for 32 newly built Mirage 2000-9s, with the agreement also including the conversion of 30 existing Mirage 2000EADs, RADs and biplace DADs to the -9 standard, totalling 62 Mirage 2000-9.
+On 16 December 1997, at the time of President Chirac's visit to the country, the United Arab Emirates announced that it had placed an order for 32 newly built Mirage 2000-9s, with the agreement also including the conversion of 30 existing Mirage 2000EADs, RADs and biplace DADs to the -9 standard, totalling 62 Mirage 2000-9.

-This enhanced -5 interceptor variant was tailored to Abu Dhabi's requirements: a long-range strike platform capable of carrying six MICA missiles (the IR version was still nearing service entry at the time of the contract's signing), Laser Designation Pod (Shehab) to guide already integrated laser guided bombs and FLIR (Nahar).
+This enhanced -5 interceptor variant was tailored to Abu Dhabi's requirements: a long-range strike platform capable of carrying six MICA missiles (the IR version was still nearing service entry at the time of the contract's signing), Laser Designation Pod (Shehab) to guide already integrated laser-guided bombs and FLIR (Nahar).
 Most importantly, this variant represented the Mirage 2000's first true leap into multi-role capability, with advanced ground-attack functions made possible by the RDY-2 radar suite.
 The upgraded system introduced high-resolution SAR mapping, dedicated air-to-sea modes and terrain-following capabilities.
-In the Electronic Warfare realm, the -9 program birthed the ICMS Mk.II system, with the addition of a third superhet antenna on the tail (absent from 2000-5Fs).
-These tactical improvements were enabled by the Rafale's Modular Data Processing Unit (MDPU), which provided greater data-fusion capability and simplified the integration of new weapons, other than the potential for modular upgrades.
-Finally, the cockpit was upgraded with new LCD displays, NVG (Night vision goggles) compatibility and a gyro-laser inertial navigation system.
+In the electronic warfare realm, the -9 program birthed the ICMS Mk.II system, with the addition of a third superhet antenna on the tail (absent from 2000-5Fs).
+These tactical improvements were enabled by the Rafale's modular data processing unit (MDPU), which provided greater data fusion capability and simplified the integration of new weapons, other than the potential for modular upgrades.
+Finally, the cockpit was upgraded with new LCD displays, night vision goggles compatibility and a gyro-laser inertial navigation system.